 Tropical Storm Ophelia forms off US coast; second Atlantic system likely

-Tropical Storm Ophelia formed as it headed towards the coast of North Carolina Friday afternoon, with stormy weather spreading over portions of the state.
+Tropical Storm Ophelia formed as it headed toward the coast of North Carolina on Friday afternoon, with stormy weather spreading over portions of the state.
 Meanwhile, a second system is likely to form in the Atlantic, forecasters said.

 Ophelia is expected to make landfall later in the day.

-As of 2 p.m.
-Friday, the storm was located about 150 southeast of Cape Fear, North Carolina, and 185 miles south of Cape Hatteras.
-It is moving north-northwest at 12 mph with maximum sustained winds near 60 mph and higher gusts.
+As of 5 p.m.
+Eastern time Friday, the storm was located about 120 miles southeast of Cape Fear, North Carolina, and 165 miles south-southwest of Cape Hatteras.
+It is moving north-northwest at 12 mph with maximum sustained winds increasing to 70 mph and higher gusts.
 Tropical-storm-force winds extend out 275 miles.

-Ophelia is expected to approach the coast of North Carolina Friday night, then move across the state as well as Virginia on Saturday and Sunday.
+Ophelia is expected to approach the coast of North Carolina on Friday night, then move across the state as well as Virginia on Saturday and Sunday.
+Parts of North Carolina are now under a hurricane watch.

+“Some additional strengthening cannot be ruled out as Ophelia traverses the warm waters of the Gulf Stream on its approach to eastern North Carolina,” forecasters wrote in the 5 p.m. advisory.

 The threat of tornadoes exists along portions of the Mid-Atlantic coast, and areas of North Carolina and southeast Virginia could see 3 to 5 inches of rain with some areas receiving 7 inches.